aristocratious/docusaurus-mvp/docs/get-started/next-steps.md

 - Technical expertise and learning capacity
 - Security and privacy requirements

-### Timeline and Expectation Setting

-**Realistic timeline planning**:
-- Allow adequate time for discovery and planning
-- Expect gradual implementation with learning and adaptation
-- Plan for ongoing optimization and evolution beyond initial implementation
-- Coordinate with other organizational priorities and initiatives

-**Success expectation alignment**:
-- Define success in terms of both operational improvement and mission advancement
-- Expect both challenges and breakthroughs during transformation
-- Plan for individual and organizational growth throughout process
-- Anticipate positive ripple effects beyond immediate implementation scope

 ---

 ## Ready to Begin?

-The transformation toward AI-augmented, purpose-driven, self-managing organizations represents one of the most promising pathways for creating work that serves both human flourishing and collective thriving.
+The transformation toward AI-augmented, purpose-driven organizations represents a promising pathway for creating work that serves both human flourishing and collective thriving.

-Whether you're just beginning to explore these possibilities or ready to dive into comprehensive transformation, we're here to support your journey.
+Whether you're just beginning to explore these possibilities or ready to dive into transformation, we're here to support your journey.

 **Start today by**:
-- Having a conversation with our AI assistant
+- Having a conversation with our team
 - Scheduling a discovery consultation
 - Gathering your team for initial discussion
 - Reviewing our resources and examples

-The future of work is being created by organizations like yours that choose to consciously evolve rather than simply react to change.
-We're honored to support you in pioneering approaches that demonstrate what's possible when technology truly serves human purpose.

 ---